julienrbrt/woningfinder/docs/architecture.md

 People having registered their credentials for the longest get reaction priority, regardless of their plans (probably should be changed on day).

-### Security
+### Corporation Credentials

 For reacting to an offer, WoningFinder must authenticate itself as the customer.
 This means that WoningFinder stores the consumer credentials in the database (`CorporationCredentials`).
-Storing it plaintext is obviously not allowed.
 WoningFinder supports privacy and security of its customers.
 We use AES encryption to encrypt and store the user password in the datababse.
 The password is only decrypted to login to the housing corporation with a private key.
 No plaintext password is ever stored.